-The following applies to all placements, tutorial classes and practicums:
+The following applies to all placements, tutorials and practicums:

 Pre- existing conditions

-Students are advised that the same warnings given to patients apply to students undertaking this course e.g. where a pre-existing condition(s) may be affected by any activity in the unit, the student is responsible to advise the unit convenor or relevant teaching staff.
-Please also note the inherent requirements (http://www.canberra.edu.au/currentstudents/canberra-students/student-support/inclusion-engagement/inherent-requirements) for physiotherapy.
+Students are advised that the same warnings given to patients apply to students undertaking this course e.g. where a pre-existing condition(s) may be affected by any activity on the placement, the student is responsible to advise the clinical educator or relevant teaching staff.
+Please also note the inherent requirements (https://www.canberra.edu.au/content/dam/uc/documents/course-requirements/UC-Health_IR-Statement_Physiotherapy 2023.pdf) for physiotherapy.

 Physiotherapy work requires manual handling.
 You will be taught the correct way to perform manual handling and should use the principles at all times to prevent injury to yourself or your client.
-If you have any injury that may affect your capacity to perform manual handling skills you are required to notify the unit convener at the commencement of the semester.
-If you obtain a new injury during the semester that may affect your capacity to perform manual handling skills you are required to notify the unit convener prior to the next practical class.
-In the event of an injury being sustained during the practice of skills in class you are required to notify the unit convener within 24 hours of the event and complete a UC incident form (https://www.canberra.edu.au/about-uc/report-a-hazard-or-incident).
+If you have any injury that may affect your capacity to perform manual handling skills you are required to notify the unit convener before the commencement of the placement.
+If you obtain a new injury during the placement that may affect your capacity to perform manual handling skills you are required to notify the clinical coordinator as soon as practical.
+In the event of an injury being sustained during the placement you are also required to notify the clinical coordinator within 24 hours of the event and complete a UC incident form (https://www.canberra.edu.au/about-uc/report-a-hazard-or-incident).